 The firm’s documentation and building information modeling (BIM) approaches have evolved over the years.
 In 2017, the firm began using Matterport 3D models to more quickly and efficiently document as-built environments and construction progression.
 With Matterport, Arup is making BIM smarter, importing point clouds for design and validation in modeling software.

 Arup drives client engagement with 3D technology.

-Farbod Mehr, Senior Technology Consultant at Arup global explains 3D capture is key to the firm’s growth.
+Farbod Mehr, a senior technology consultant in Arup’s Los Angeles office, explains 3D capture is key to the firm’s growth.
 “We began using Matterport to give our engineers and designers a more effective way to engage with clients, contractors, and one another,” Mehr said.
 “After scanning the space, we annotate and share punch-lists from the Matterport Cloud, eliminating the need for 10-15 people to attend site surveys.”

 Thanks to construction progression documentation with Matterport, Arup project leads are identifying and addressing issues earlier than ever before.

 Arup prepares tenants with 3D insights for wayfinding and operational readiness.

 Sharing ideas across disciplines is key to Arup’s innovative design-led approach.
 Once Mehr learned of his colleague's success using 3D capture for documentation, modeling, and validation, he felt inspired to extend the firm’s use of 3D modeling into wayfinding and operational readiness.